 Breastfeeding while taking dextromethorphan:

-One study looked at 20 breastfeeding persons who took one dose of 30 mg of dextromethorphan.
-This study found that dextromethorphan gets into breastmilk in small amounts.
-Therefore, infant side effects would not be expected.
-In this study, one baby had a rash that went away without treatment.
+One study looking at 20 women who were breastfeeding and took 1 dose of 30 mg of dextromethorphan found that the medication gets into breastmilk in small amounts.
+In this study, 1 baby had a rash that went away without treatment.
 It is not known if the rash was related to the medication in breastmilk or not.
+Because dextromethorphan appears to pass into breastmilk in small amounts, side effects in nursing children would not be expected.
+If you suspect the baby has any symptoms (such as a rash), contact the child’s healthcare provider.

-If a male takes dextromethorphan, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes dextromethorphan, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if dextromethorphan could affect male fertility or increase the chance of birth defects.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+Studies have not been done to see if dextromethorphan could affect a man’s fertility (ability to get a woman pregnant) or increase the chance of birth defects above the background risk.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.